Thursday, 24 March 2016

 Lent 2016: Day 44 - Maundy Thursday

-The idea that living creatures other than Mankind are conscious - are aware of their existence, their surroundings, experience sensations such as sun or wind on their skin - is not particularly controversial.
+The idea that living creatures other than Mankind are conscious - are aware of their existence, their surroundings, experience sensations such as surprise or the feeling of sun or wind on their skin - is not particularly controversial.
 But can they be aware of being aware?
 Have they the consciousness of being able to sift through their thoughts as they happen, and analyse them?

 We don't know for the present.
 Maybe one day science will be able to answer this question.
 Or maybe not.
 The notion that consciousness is distributed throughout the Universe is controversial, let's hold that it is indeed true.
 That just as we can, or a dog can, feel alive, so can far smaller beings - even atoms may possess awareness of their own existence, albeit to a far, far smaller degree.